 There are so many thing to do while visiting Brisbane and it happens to be one of my favourite cities in Australia.
-Ok thruth, it is my favourite city and for many reasons.
-Mainly because I lived there the majority of my time in Australia while doing a working holiday visa and it was there I had some of the best experiences, from living in hostel for 3 months, meeting amazing people who became like family, to the incredible work experience I was able to have which really enhanced my career skills.
-Besides that Brisbane is a fantastic city with beautiful sunny days, amazing year-round weather, especially for winter and its only an hour from the Gold Coast and two hours from the Sunshine Coast which both boast some incredible beaches and scenery.
+Ok truth, it is my favourite city and for many reasons.
+Mainly because I lived there the majority of my time in Australia while doing a working holiday visa and it was there I had some of the best experiences.
+From living in hostel for 3 months, meeting amazing people who became like family, to the incredible work experience I had, the place really felt like home.
+Brisbane is a fantastic city with beautiful sunny days, amazing year-round weather, especially for winter and its only an hour from the Gold Coast and two hours from the Sunshine Coast which both boast some incredible beaches and scenery.
 Something Australia is known for!

 Brisbane also has a beautiful river (Brisbane River) running through the city which offers some great views and is perfect for walking, biking, picnics and just hanging out.
 You can take water taxis, called the Citycat Ferry to get around and there is also a free ferry called the City Hopper which you can cruise down the river on and see different parts of the city.